 If possible take a photograph and post it on Sligo Dragonfly Facebook page and if it can be identified it will add to our records.
 We will also give regular posts here to give more information on the survey along with identification tips.

 The ‘Sligo Community Archaeology Project’ is an initiative of Sligo Heritage Forum and is an action of the County Sligo Heritage Plan 2016 – 2020.
 The project is being undertaken by Sligo County Council in partnership with The Heritage Council and is being delivered by Fadó Archaeology on behalf of the Heritage Office, Sligo County Council.
 This project received funding from the Heritage Council in 2020.

-The project encourages you to be obsevant of any archaeological interest items that you might come accross within your 5km local area and to share them as part of the Dorstep Discovery project.
+The project encourages you to be observant of any archaeological interest items that you might come across within your 5km local area and share them as part of the Doorstep Discovery project.
 The team will give some insight as to what they are and the significance of the item.

 Other Volunteer From Home Options

 Whilst staying home or working from home is for many just an inconvenience, for others it is incredibly challenging and even treacherous.
 It is unimaginable for most people what it must be like facing prolonged confinement with someone who is abusive.
 The #StillHere campaign has raised greater awareness about the risks that some of our citizens are facing.